 Catalase is formed by four individual parts, or monomers, that wrap into a dumbbell-shaped enzyme.
 Each monomer has a catalytic center that contains a heme molecule, which binds oxygen.
 Each monomer also binds a molecule of NADPH, which protects the enzyme itself from the damaging effects of H2O2.

-All Four One, And One For All
+Catalase Structure: All Four One, and One for All

-Catalase is a four-part enzyme, or a tetramer.
-Four monomers wrap around each other to form a dumbbell-shaped enzyme.
-Each monomer has four domains, or parts -- like body parts that do different things.
 The second domain is the one that contains the heme group.
 The third domain is the known as the wrapping domain, which is where the four monomers wrap around each other to form a tetramer.
-Many salt bridges, or ionic interactions between positively and negatively charged amino acid side chains, hold the four monomers together.
-The monomers weave around each other, making the tetramer enzyme very stable.

 It Carries Tools

-The NADPH is there to protect the enzyme from the H2O2 that it must catalyze.
+The NADPH is there to protect the enzyme from the H2O2 (hydrogen peroxide) that it must catalyze.
 An H2O2 molecule can become a superoxide molecule, which is two oxygen atoms bound to each other, with one of them having an extra electron that is highly reactive -- meaning it can interact with the electrons in chemical bonds on other molecules and break those bonds.

 It's That Fast

 Catalase needs this level of efficiency because H2O2 is dangerous to the cell.
 Catalase enzymes accumulate in pouches called peroxisomes within a cell.
 Peroxisomes are vesicles that degrade molecules that are toxic to the cell, including oxygen radicals such as H2O2.

 Researchers have studied the activity of catalase at a pH of 7.4 and at 25 degrees Celsius (77 degrees Fahrenheit).
-The optimal pH for catalase is around 7, so one way that researchers stop catalase activity in a test tube is to change the pH by adding a strong acid or strong base.
+The optimal pH for the catalase reaction is around 7, so one way that researchers stop catalase activity in a test tube is to change the pH by adding a strong acid or strong base.